adamdehaven/shared-ui-components/packages/core/konnect-app-shell/docs/permissions.md

 If a match is found, the user is granted access to the resource (route, component, etc.).

-If a match is not found, and there is no krn stored in memory matching the requested krn `resourcePath`, the composable requests the associated permission object from the KAuth API.
+If a match is not found, and there is no krn stored in memory matching the requested krn resource, the composable requests the associated permission object from the KAuth API.
 If a match is then returned, the user is granted access to the resource.
 If a match is not found, the requested krn (valid or not) is stored in memory with an empty `actions` array to prevent future queries to the API for the given `resourcePath`.
 In other words, once a krn is stored in memory, it is not fetched again until the user logs out or the app rehydrates (i.e. hard page refresh).

 ### A single function evaluates authorization: `canUserAccess`